Write Your First Memoir Draft Program

 “Bad for your teeth!” our mother would grump.
 “Here, have a carrot.”

-One Sunday morning, someone asked me “How much do you get to spend at the dairy?”
+One morning as we were waiting for Sunday School to commence, someone asked me, “How much do you get to spend at the dairy?”

 “Nothing,” I said, “I don’t have any money.”